kk289/Java-Automation-OpenBrowser/README.md

 9. Make sure to setup your "pom.xml" file like above.
 Just replace your pom.xml file with this [pom.xml](https://github.com/kk289/Java-Automation-OpenBrowser/blob/master/OpenBrowser/pom.xml)

+NOTE:

+Make sure you have same version of "selenium-java" and "selenium-api".
+If they are different version, it could create error and test won't be passed.

 <h3>Test Chrome Browser : Java Automation</h3>

 Let's take a look at "TestChrome" class: